EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 Do not forget the last step, or nothing will happen.

-**Note**: your postal address does not automatically include the name of your department and institution; if you want these in your postal address, you must type them again.
+**Note:** your postal address does not automatically include the name of your department and institution; if you want these in your postal address, you must type them again.